Deeppatil05/Government_Scheme_Usage_Analytics/README.md

 This project addresses the following key business questions:

-1. **.How much money was allocated vs how much was actually utilized across all government schemes?**
+**1. .How much money was allocated vs how much was actually utilized across all government schemes?**

 ![image alt](https://github.com/Deeppatil05/Government_Scheme_Usage_Analytics/blob/0a7ccb766a6c3534cece4e8b022b107c098a798c/assets/Q1.png)